hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 authors
     type: Str

-    The authors of the data, e. g. surname1, name1 and surname2, name2, etc.
+    The authors of the data, in Latex format: Surname1, Name1 and Surname2, Name2, etc.

 doi
     type: Str